Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Computational state graphs and fundamental cycles

-In discussing the fundamental cycles of a graph $G_H$, it is important to highlight the role of string of identity equivalent permutations, that \textit{generate} the walk on the graph.
-Given a set of $M$ permutation matrices that span the off-diagonals of a given Hamiltonian $H$, we can find the set of smallest strings of identity equivalent strings, i.e. the \textit{fundamental generators}, efficiently via linear algebra methods \cite{Babakhani_2025}.
+In discussing the fundamental cycles of a graph $G_H$, it is important to highlight the role of strings of identity-equivalent permutations that \textit{generate} the walk on the graph.
+Given a set of $M$ permutation matrices that span the off-diagonals of a given Hamiltonian $H$, we can find the set of smallest identity-equivalent strings, i.e., the \textit{fundamental generators}, efficiently via linear-algebra methods \cite{Babakhani_2025}.
 However, it is important to define exactly what these strings are with the following definition.